 FGM in figures

-- 20,000 girls in the UK are at risk of FGM every year
+- 3 million girls are at risk every year in Africa.

-- 3 million girls are at risk every year in Africa
+- 20,000 girls in the UK are at risk of FGM every year.

-- 140 million girls and women worldwide have undergone FGM
+- 125 million girls and women worldwide have undergone FGM.

 Why is FGM happening?

-Female Genital Mutilation is practised around the globe by diverse groups.
-The reasons why FGM persists vary from country to country, but the over-arching cause is rooted in the power imbalance between men and women.
+FGM is a global problem that needs a global solution.
+It is practised in many countries by diverse groups.
+The reasons why FGM persists are varied and complex, but it is a consequence of the power imbalance between men and women.

 In most countries where the tradition is widely practised, FGM is seen as a requirement for achieving a 'good marriage match', because it is associated with purity and virginity.
 Community leaders also encourage the practice as part of cultural identity and sometimes use religion as a justification – although the practice is not prescribed by any religion and there are no guidelines for the cutting of female genitals in any religious text.